 The Kinloch Price Boys Ranch

 Our residential program provides care for boys with severe individual and family challenges.
 In cases where living at home or in a foster home has been unsuccessful, Youth Horizons is equipped to help.
 Located on the outskirts of Wichita on North Woodlawn, the ranch serves boys ages 10-22.
 We have two family-style group homes, fully operational, and have the capacity to care for 14 boys.
 There are plans to eventually operate four group homes on the property.

-If you know a boy in need of care, please refer him to our group home by clicking here.
+If you know a boy in need of care, please refer him to our program by clicking here.